joaopedro150308/BotCurtida_Instagram_Selenium/README.md

 # What this project do?
-This project simplely browse a given page from instagram and
+This project simplely browse a given page from instagram and:

 - Give it a like.